leanix-public/scripts/deleteDocuments/README.md

 deleteDocuments script

-This script lets you delete every document from your workspace.
+This script lets you delete every document from every ITComponent from your workspace.

 Before using this script you will need the following information:
 - API-Token